 EMCORE serves the global satellite communications market by providing advanced solar cell products and solar panels.
 Compound semiconductor solar cells are used to power satellites because they are more resistant to radiation levels in space and convert substantially more power from light, consequently weighing less per unit of power than silicon-based solar cells.
 These characteristics increase satellite useful life, increase payload capacity, and reduce launch costs.
 EMCORE's Photovoltaics segment designs and manufactures multi-junction compound semiconductor solar cells for both commercial and military satellite applications.
 We currently manufacture and sell one of the most efficient and reliable, radiation resistant advanced triple-junction solar cells in the world, with an average "beginning of life" efficiency of 27.5%.
 EMCORE is also the only manufacturer to supply true monolithic bypass diodes, for shadow protection, utilizing several EMCORE patented methods.
 A satellite's broadcast success and corresponding revenue depend on its power efficiency and its capacity to transmit data.
-EMCORE also provides covered interconnect cells (CICs) and solar panel lay-down services, giving us the capacity to manufacturer complete solar panels.
+EMCORE also provides covered interconnect cells (CICs) and solar panel laydown services, giving us the capacity to manufacture complete solar panels.
 We can provide satellite manufacturers with proven integrated satellite power solutions that considerably improve satellite economics.
 Satellite manufacturers and solar array integrators rely on EMCORE to meet their satellite power needs with our proven flight heritage.
-Through well-established partnerships with major satellite manufacturers and a proven manufacturing process, we play a vital role in the evolution of satellite communications around the world.
+Through well-established partnerships with major satellite manufacturers and a proven manufacturing process, we play a vital role in the evolution of satellite communications around the

-For the three months ended December 31, 2005, EMCORE's photovoltaic revenues increased \$3.3 million or 44% to \$10.7 million from \$7.4 million, as reported in the prior year.
-Increased sales volume of solar cells, solar panels, and service revenue from government research contracts were the reason for the significant increase in quarter over quarter revenues.
-Government contract revenues for photovoltaics products were \$3.3 million and \$1.0 million for the three months ended December 31, 2005 and 2004, respectively.
+For the three months ended March 31, 2006, EMCORE's photovoltaic revenues increased \$2.4 million or 31% to \$10.2 million from \$7.8 million, as reported in the prior year.
+For the six months ended March 31, 2006, EMCORE's photovoltaic revenues increased \$5.7 million or 37% to \$21.0 million from \$15.3 million, as reported in the prior year.
+Increased sales volume of all products: solar cells, solar panels, and service revenue from government research contracts were the reason for the significant increase in year over year revenues.
+Government contract revenues for photovoltaics products were \$2.3 million and \$1.2 million for the three months ended March 31, 2006 and 2005, respectively.
+Government contract revenues for photovoltaics products were \$5.6 million and \$2.1 million for the six months ended March 31, 2006 and 2005, respectively.